PhantomAppDevelopment/firebase-as3/database/README.md

 }
 ```

-When you want to modify or read their journal you need to specify the users's `localId` (known as `uid` inside the rules)  and `authToken` as part of the URL.
+When you want to modify or read their journal you need to specify the users `localId` (known as `uid` inside the rules)  and `authToken` as part of the URL.

 ```actionscript
 private function loadPrivateJournal(localId:String, authToken:String):void